ryancolorcafe/jekyll-theme-collider/README.md

 The font I'm using is a favorite of mine, [Operator Mono SSm](https://www.typography.com/fonts/operator/styles/operatormonoscreensmart).
 Also notice the fun use of colors on tags and each page, these are easily customizable by design and is detailed below.

-Please [contact me](https://www.ryandevelops.com/contact) if you are interested in contributing to this theme or have any ideas for improvement!

 ## Installation
 **Jekyll requirements**
 * You must have Ruby installed: